justinhj/justinhj.github.io/_posts/2017-10-11-hacker-news-api-3.md

 Here you can see that each round grabbed at least 8 items (that's the number of items per round my data source specifies) and you can see the time in ms for each one.
 One thing to note is that the rounds are actually a queue not a list, but I found the list view was a lot easier to understand visually.

 # Next steps

+Some ideas I have for extending the project:

+- Do fetch and display of comments for the stories
+- Interactive queries around users, stories and comments
+- Periodic update of top stories animating the movers on the current page

 Feel free to fork the code on github and expand it your needs, and as always feel free to contact me at the links above with any questions or comments.